6 Tips on Creating Visual Content for Your Instagram Business Account

 - Post content of value: At the beginning of this article, we enumerated the different types of content that people want to see.
 Plot a content calendar by assigning a day for a how-to/tutorial posting followed by a listicle posting, or set a day for a video release followed by insider tips.
 Whether you decide to post your material like photos, videos, or Stories, make sure you have a good content bucket mix!

-Remember to review the different types of visual content to include in your content bucket and then map out your social media schedule by using each one.
+Remember to review and create visual content of different types for your Instagram and map out your social media strategy for each one accordingly.
 And don’t just stop there — you can play around with how your posts look on your feed to grab people’s attention and lead to higher engagement and conversions.

 We at Appointy, help business owners grow and run their businesses with our online scheduling software.
 This blog was a part of our ‘Manage your Business’ category, where we provide expert tips, resources, or simply talk about the challenges that small and medium businesses face every day.